 Early Detection of Breast Cancer Saves Lives

-Choosing when to get a mammogram, which is a breast X-ray, is a personal decision.
-But it is one best done with help of a physician.
-Women should talk to their primary care doctors, as they are best equipped to assess risk and optimize a surveillance strategy.
+Deciding when to get a mammogram is best done with help of a physician, who can assess risk and optimize a surveillance strategy.

 Practicing awareness

 Breast cancer is sometimes found after symptoms appear.
-Practicing awareness can make a big difference.
+Practicing awareness can make a big difference in early detection.

-“If you’re doing a breast self-exam and find something that’s abnormal, be sure to bring it to the attention of your physician and make sure it’s looked at,” says Sonia Ali, MD, a medical oncologist at Scripps Clinic.
+“If you’re doing a breast self-exam and find something that’s abnormal, be sure to bring it to the attention of your physician and make sure it’s looked at,” says Dr. Ali.
 “Nothing trumps knowing your body and knowing what’s new and what’s changed.”

 Symptoms of breast cancer